 Over the past 3 years, I have attended 3 SANS courses and participated in 3 NetWars events.
 I have won the challenge coin for every event I participated in.
 I hope this gives a bit more credibility to the tips that I am about to share.
 The SANS Challenge on the last day differs depending on the course you are attending.
-Some require you to give a group presentation, others are jeopardy CTF style.
+Some require you to give a group presentation, others are jeopardy style individual or group CTFs.
 The tips will be ordered starting from the easiest to implement to the hardest.
 Hopefully, it helps you get an edge over your competitors.

 1. Get decent hardware